prasadtalasila/DTaaS-Public/docs/user/servers/lib/LIB-MS.md

-# DTaaS Library Microservice
+# Library Microservice

 This document provides an overview of the lib microservice and explains its file structure, usage, and setup.
 The lib microservice is designed to manage and serve files, functions, and models to users, allowing them to access and interact with various resources.

 ## Overview

 The lib microservice is responsible for handling and serving the contents of library assets of the DTaaS platform.
-It provides API endpoints for clients to query, fetch, and interact with these assets.
+It provides API endpoints for clients to query, and fetch these assets.

 ## File Structure